Dr. Soroudi has developed a groundbreaking pterygium surgical technique performed without sutures or surgical scissors.

 If your eyes have developed pterygium, you should seek the most advanced, painless, effective treatment possible.
 When under the care of Dr. Soroudi, these eye growths are resolved with a surgical approach he developed for far superior outcomes, less discomfort, and a faster recovery.

 Meet with us at Soroudi Advanced LASIK & Eye Centers to have your condition evaluated.
 All surgeries are performed at our in-house outpatient surgical centers in total comfort, safety, and privacy.
-We have three locations at which to serve you in Glendale, West Hollywood, and Los Angeles.
+We have three locations at which to serve you in Glendale, Beverly Hills, and Los Angeles.